scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 ### Text inputs

-Text inputs are given a "data-form" attribute whose value uses the pattern `[input type]input-[input ID]`.
+Text inputs get a 'data-form' attribute whose value uses the pattern `[input type]input-[input ID]`.

-Note the use of the input **type** in the pattern.
-This enables different types of input to be differentiated.
+Note the use of the input elements’s type in the pattern.
+With this, different types if input can be identified.

 {% highlight html %}
 <input class="ds_input" type="text" id="first-name" data-form="textinput-first-name">